pyinat/pyinaturalist/docs/user_guide/authentication.md

 :::

 ## Manual Authentication
-You can get an access token from a browser by logging in to inaturalist.org and going to https://www.inaturalist.org/users/api_token.
+You can get an access token from a browser by logging in to inaturalist.org and then going to https://www.inaturalist.org/users/api_token.

 This has the advantage of not needing to create an iNaturalist application (see section below), but